Evangelische Kirche Meiderich

 6. January 2026

 Great church with beautiful windows.
-The community center has fantastic offerings and very friendly staff.
+The community center has awesome offerings and very friendly staff.
 A visit is always worth it.

 UR